ECB's Praet warns against reading too much into low take-up of TLTROs

 "These measures can only be assessed once they have been fully implemented."

-The launch of the TLTROs, a central plank of the ECB's efforts to coax reluctant banks to lend, saw the euro zone's central bank hand out 82.6 billion euros of 400 billion euros ($515.16 billion) on offer to 255 banks.
+The launch of the TLTROs, a central plank of the ECB's efforts to coax reluctant banks to lend, saw the euro zone's central bank hand out 82.6 billion euros of 400 billion euros (315.71 billion pounds) on offer to 255 banks.

 A large part went to Italian and Spanish banks.